Ever thought why the tag suggestions on facebook are so accurate?

 Then, it starts the ‘matching’ process.
-This face identification is carried out by generating and transmitting a signal to the synapses, a nine-layer deep neurons network having a wide collection of human faces approx. 120 million.
+This face identification is carried out by generating and transmitting a signal to the synapses, a nine-layer deep neuron network having a wide collection of human faces approx. 120 million.

 By receiving the signal, artificial neurons establish a connection among synapses.
 All the connections between two neurons can be considered as a route.
 These routes pass the signal ahead with step by step identification based on image facial features.

 Neuron matches the scanned data with all existing images to pass the signal in the wired direction (image is already existing or matching with any face) or bad lighting direction if that image is not matching with any other faces.

-In the first case, the signal continues the route of the existing face and stores the image in the previous album by landmark testing, whereas in the second case, signal diverts its route based on highly possible connections like the image is having big eyes or small eyes.
+In the first case, the signal continues the route of the existing face and stores the image in the previous album by landmark testing, whereas in the second case, The signal diverts its route based on highly possible connections like the image is having big eyes or small eyes.

 Suppose the image is having big eyes, the signal starts to travel towards all big eyes images.
 Then further it can identify whether the eyes are black or brown.
 Suppose it is black, and then it can make further distinctions like the distance between eyes, colors of eyebrows, types of lips, nose, etc.